adiogale/CS474/ExceptionOperations.md

 Homework 4 of course CS474 - OOLE

 ## Run tests
-Code is written in ```src/main/scala/ClassOperations.scala```.
-The tests are hosted in file ```src/test/scala/ClassOperationsTest.scala```.
+Code is written in ```src/main/scala/ExceptionOperations.scala```.
+The tests are hosted in file ```src/test/scala/ExceptionOperationTest.scala```.
 To run the tests, click on the icon on left panel on line where class is defined or right click on white space and click run tests.

 ## Imports
 To import the package, add following import statement.
 ```
-import ClassOperations.ClassDefinition.*
+import ExceptionOperations.ExceptionClass.*
 ```

 ## Methods and the functionality